Madeira

 Subtropical, dramatic, and year-round

-What it offers is exceptional: a subtropical climate with air and water temperatures that rarely dip below 18°C even in winter, reliable northeast trade winds averaging Force 3–5, and access to a coastline of sea cliffs, volcanic rock formations, and marine life including dolphins and migrating sperm whales.
-Porto Santo, the smaller island 40 nautical miles to the northeast, has a nine-kilometre sand beach and makes a natural overnight destination.
-The uninhabited Desertas Islands, a nature reserve to the southeast, are home to monk seals and offer dramatic wildlife encounters from the water.
+What it offers is exceptional: a subtropical climate with air and water temperatures rarely below 18°C even in winter, reliable northeast trade winds, and a coastline of sea cliffs, volcanic rock formations, and marine life including dolphins and migrating sperm whales.
+Porto Santo, the smaller island 40 nautical miles northeast, has a nine-kilometre sand beach and makes a natural overnight destination.
+The uninhabited Desertas Islands, a nature reserve to the southeast, are home to monk seals.

 The Azores — Mid-Atlantic Archipelago